War Crimes Law (Belgium): Problems with implementation of the law

-Over the years filings included cases against American officials, including George H. W. Bush, Dick Cheney, Colin Powell, Norman Schwarzkopf and Tommy Franks.
-Cases had also been filed against the leaders of many other countries, such as Iraq and Israel, and Cuba's Fidel Castro.
+American officials Norman Schwarzkopf and Tommy Franks were also accused.
+Cases had also been filed against the leaders of many other countries, such as Iraq and Cuba's Fidel Castro.
 The paperwork backing several of these filings was very limited, consisting out of a single fax or several pages.

 Critics assailed the law as an attempt to circumvent the sovereignty of other states and become a venue for partisan show trials of propaganda value but no legal consequence.
 Proponents respond by arguing that universal jurisdiction is often the only recourse victims of war crimes have, and that under the UN Charter countries are already obliged to prosecute those involved in war crimes.

 In an effort by the United States to pressure Belgium, United States Secretary of Defense Donald Rumsfeld threatened to remove the NATO Headquarters from Brussels unless the Law was changed.

 Most cases dropped

 On 12 July 2003, the incoming government of Prime Minister Guy Verhofstadt announced that scrapping this law would be among the first acts carried out.

 In September of that year, the Belgian Court of Cassation threw out the cases against the former President Bush and other US officials, as well as Israelis.